FransBouma/Massive/README.markdown

  * Create a class that wraps a table.
 You can call it whatever you like, but if you want to be cool just name it the same as your table.
  * Query away and have fun

-Code Please
+Querying
 -----------
 Let's say we have a table named "Products".
 You create a class like this:

 	public class Products:DynamicModel {
-        	//you don't have to specify the connection - Massive will use the first one it finds in your config public Products():base("northwind") {
+		//you don't have to specify the connection - Massive will use the first one it finds in your config public Products() : base("northwind") {
 			PrimaryKeyField = "ProductID";
 		}
 	}

 You could also just instantiate it inline, as needed:
 	var tbl = new DynamicModel("northwind", tableName:"Products", primaryKeyField:"ProductID");

 Now you can query thus: